 2. Get creative.
 A successful law firm is offering a free legal checkup to its vendors.
 A massage therapist is offering discounts on massages booked on Tuesdays, their slowest day.
 A career coach client has launched a low-cost telephone mastermind group.

 3. Earn and ask for referrals.
-One financial advisor has been sending quarterly thank you notes with a Starbucks card enclosed, offering her clients their “next cup of coffee” on her.
-She has received over thirty referrals—in this market.
+One financial advisor has been sending quarterly thank you notes to her clients with a Starbucks card enclosed, offering them their “next cup of coffee” on her.
+She has received over thirty referrals—in a terrible economic time.